 Daughter three, however, has occasionally been skipping lunch.
-I had a long rant about the dangers of eating disorders on the way home from picking her up from a party where a mum told me she had eaten a slice of bread and some cucumber.
+I had a long rant about the dangers of eating disorders on the way home from picking her up from a party, where a mum told me she had eaten a slice of bread and some cucumber.
 “You don’t have to be like your sisters, you know,” I said.
-“You are your own person and a very lovely one and daughter one is teetering on the brink in any event” [I found her lying on her bed sniffing the fumes from her dad cooking some cod with a longing look on her face the other day as she contemplated another round of lentils].
+“You are your own person and a very lovely one and daughter one is teetering on the brink in any event” [I found her with a longing face, sniffing the fumes from her dad cooking some cod the other day, as she contemplated another round of lentils].
 There was silence.
 “I am not trying to be like my sisters, mum.”
-Then she gave a very well thought through ethical argument for veganism, though with slightly embellished claims about the dangers of drinking milk [her description seemed to equate it with drinking cyanide].
+Then she gave a very well thought through ethical argument for veganism, though with slightly embellished claims about the dangers of drinking milk.

 I realise that I am not very good at being a mum of a teenager.
 Daughter one went to her first nightclub at Christmas and I spent half the night awake.
 I need to get some sleep in now while she is doing mocks because I realise this is going to be my life for the next 10 years.

 *Mum on the run is Mandy Garner, editor of Workingmums.co.uk.